Code-Institute-Submissions/battleships-23/README.md

       - > *I want to play a longer version of the game.*

     - When the player selects to play the game they have to go through a short setup phase.
-Here they will be asked the specify the number of players, the size of the board (abstracted as small or large), and their name(s).
+Here they will be asked to specify the number of players, the size of the board (abstracted as small or large), and their name(s).

       A short game would be played on a small board (5x5) which has a small fleet (4 ships).

-      If a 2 player game is specified then a screen to pause play before the game starts and at the end of each turn is presented whilst players swap seats.
+      If a 2 player game is specified then a screen is presented to pause play before the game starts and at the end of each turn whilst players swap seats.

       A longer game would be played on the large board (9x9) which has a large